mschrode/cmssw/README.md

 ### Produce geometry-comparison and offline-validation plots
 The offline validation as well as other TkAl validation plots are configured and run via the "all-in-one" tool (invoked with `validateAlignments.py`).
-Visit the [https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideMisalignmentTools][documentation TWiki] for more information.
+Visit the [documentation TWiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideMisalignmentTools) for more information.

 Go to `Alignment/Introduction/test`.
 The validation job is configured via an `.ini` file.